d-r-o-w-e/lbvslfc/index.md

 </video>
 </p>

-We also show results circling around the edges for several more light fields.
-Note that for some scenes, the occlusion is too difficult (here, the brush scene fails to give a convincing background).
+I also show results circling around the edges for several more light fields.
+Note that for some scenes, the occlusion is too difficult (here, the brush scene fails to give a convincing background), likely due to the difficult occlusion boundary.

 <p style="text-align:center;">
 <table>